Syslogine/docsy/userguide/content/en/docs/single-boards/nvidia/jetson-nano/python_upgrade.md

 sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.7 2
 ```

-### Update python 3 to point to python 3.7
+## **Update Python 3 to Point to Python 3.7**
-By default, Python 3.6 is pointed to Python 3.
-That means when we run python3 it will execute as python3.6 binary but we want to execute this as python3.7.

-Type this command to configure python3:
+Configure Python 3 to use Python 3.7:
 ```bash
 sudo update-alternatives --config python3
 ```
-You should get the above output.
-Now type 2 and hit enter for Python 3.7.
-Remember the selection number may differ so choose the selection number which is for Python 3.7.
+Choose the selection number corresponding to Python 3.7.

-### Alternative update python 3 to point to python3.7
+## **Alternative: Update Python 3 to Point to Python 3.7**

-/usr/bin/python3 is just a symlink.
-Delete it and make a new symlink to
-python3.7:
+If you prefer a direct symlink update, run the following commands:
 ```bash
 sudo rm /usr/bin/python3
 sudo ln -s python3.7 /usr/bin/python3
 ```

+## **Test the New Version of Python3**

-### Test the new version of python3
+Check the new Python 3 version:
 ```bash
 python3 -V
 ```

-OUTPUT:
+**Output:**
 ```txt
 Python 3.7.5
 ```

+Now you have successfully upgraded Python to version 3.7 on your Ubuntu system.
+This is particularly useful for accessing the latest features and improvements in Python 3.7.